dendronhq/dendron-site/vault/dendron.topic.workspace.md

 keep your notes as part of a project rather than a separate knowledge base.

-We don't *yet* have an automated way to initialize a native workspace, but we have instructions on [[Setting up a Native Workspace|dendron.topic.workspace.native]] yourself if you would like to try out this feature.
+We don't *yet* have an automated way to initialize a native workspace, but we have instructions on [[setting up a native workspace|dendron.topic.workspace.native#setup]] yourself if you would like to try out this feature.

 ## Cookbook